yogithaprasad/CliniScan-Lung-Abnormality-Detection/README.md

 ## Methodology: The AI Pipeline

-The application uses a sequential, two-stage process for analysis:
+The application uses a sequential, three-stage process for a robust and accurate analysis:

+1.  **Validation (Gatekeeper):** A lightweight, fine-tuned **MobileNetV2** model first acts as a gatekeeper.
+It validates that the uploaded image is a legitimate chest X-ray before allowing it to proceed, rejecting any invalid images.
-1.  **Classification:** A ResNet50-based Convolutional Neural Network (CNN) first analyzes the entire image to determine if it is **'Normal'** or **'Abnormal'**.
-This acts as an initial, high-level screening.
+2.  **Classification (Screening):** If the image is valid, a **ResNet50-based CNN** analyzes the entire image to determine if it is **'Normal'** or **'Abnormal'**.
+This acts as a high-level screening.
-2.  **Detection:** If the image is deemed 'Abnormal', a **YOLOv8** object detection model is then used to draw bounding boxes around the specific regions of interest that it identifies as potential abnormalities.
+3.  **Detection (Localization):** If the image is classified as 'Abnormal', a **YOLOv8** object detection model is then used to draw bounding boxes around the specific regions of interest that it identifies as potential abnormalities.
-3.  **Visualization:** For all 'Abnormal' classifications, a **Grad-CAM (Gradient-weighted Class Activation Mapping)** heatmap is generated.
-This visualization highlights the pixels the classification model focused on most, providing insight into its decision-making process.
+4.  **Visualization (Interpretability):** For all 'Abnormal' classifications, a **Grad-CAM** heatmap is generated to highlight the pixels the classification model focused on, providing insight into its decision-making process.

 ## 🛠️ Technology Stack

 - **Backend & Web Framework:** Python, Streamlit
 - **Object Detection:** PyTorch, Ultralytics YOLOv8
-- **Classification:** TensorFlow, Keras (ResNet50)
+- **Classification & Validation:** TensorFlow, Keras (ResNet50, MobileNetV2)
 - **Data Handling & Image Processing:** Pandas, NumPy, OpenCV, Pillow
 - **Deployment:** Streamlit Community Cloud
 - **Version Control:** Git & GitHub (with Git LFS for large model handling)